Who We Are

 - To be honest and ethical in your dealings with us and your fellow participants

 - To provide us with clear and easily understood feedback on issues associated with our services in a reasonable time

 - To advise us of issues as they arise and any changes in your needs

-We will provide flexibility in the way we provide service to take into account the special needs of the community.
-We will be flexible in our office hours to suit local customer requirements, but in most cases we can be contacted from 8:30 am to 4:00 pm, Monday to Friday (with exceptions on stat holidays).
+We will provide flexibility in the way we provide service by considering the special needs of the community.
+We will be flexible in our office hours to suit local customer requirements, but in most cases, we can be contacted from 8:30 a.m. to 4:00 p.m., Monday to Friday (with exceptions on statutory holidays).

 Feedback is Always Welcome

-If you have feedback about the services that you have received from UHC, we would like to know about it.
-We welcome your enquiries, suggestions, compliments and complaints on any of our programs and services.
-To share your thoughts, please contact June Muir, Executive Director or by phone at (519) 944-4900 ext.133.
+If you have feedback about the services that you have received from UHC, we would like to hear from you.
+We welcome your inquiries, suggestions, compliments and complaints on any of our programs and services.
+To share your thoughts, please contact June Muir, Chief Executive Officer or by phone at (519) 944-4900 ext.133.